Williamson County Market Analysis

 Take Advantage of Exemptions

-While there are many exemptions available to property owners, one of the most effective at slowing the increase in tax liability during times of rising property value is the Residential Homestead Exemption.
-The homestead exemption offers a reduced value to which tax rates are applied, but the greatest advantage of the homestead exemption is that it limits the amount your assessed value can increase to 10% from one year to the next.
+While there are many exemptions available to property owners, one of the most effective at reducing a property owner’s tax liability is the Residential Homestead Exemption.
+The homestead exemption offers a reduced value to which tax rates are applied, but the greatest advantage of the homestead exemption is that regardless of the percent change in the MARKET value from year to year, it limits the amount the ASSESSED value can increase to 10% from one year to the next if the owner had the exemption on January 1 of the prior year.

 For more information on the benefits of the homestead cap, visit https://www.wcad.org/hs-cap/.